Inside Operation Vigil

 Why it matters:

-Operation Vigil is about more than imagining the past.
-It’s about seeing yourself in the moral landscape of history—and asking what it means to be a witness, a bystander, a resistor, or a participant.
+Operation Vigil is about seeing yourself in the moral landscape of history and asking what it means to be a witness, a bystander, a resistor, or a participant.

 A Sample Vigil: